rbehjati/comprehensive-rust/src/hello-world/small-example.md

 * Explain that all variables are statically typed.
 Try removing `i32` to trigger type inference.
 Try with `i8` instead and trigger a runtime integer overflow.

+* Try removing the initialization.
+All variables must be initialized before use.

 * Change `let mut x` to `let x`, discuss the compiler error.

 * Show how `print!` gives a compilation error if the arguments don't match the